ViBiOh/mailer/README.md

 ## MJML

-In order to use the MJML converter, you need to register to [MJML API](https://mjml.io/api) for having credentials.
+In order to use the MJML converter, you need to register to [MJML API](https://mjml.io/api) for having credentials or provided a compliant API like [mjml-api](https://github.com/ViBiOh/mjml-api).

 # Build